kmehltretter82/frama-c-linux/KERNEL.md

   `net/openvswitch/datapath.c` translation unit from its supplied Kconfig fragment.

+The versioned `linux-arm64-v1` corpus runs the same 21 architecture-neutral library files through an ARM64 `tinyconfig` Kbuild with `aarch64-linux-gnu-gcc` 15.2.0.
+This is a distinct target/ABI measurement, not 21 additional unique source files.

-On 2026-08-28, all 30 translation units reached a typed AST from unmodified kernel sources and headers:
+On 2026-08-28, all 30 `x86_64` translation units and all 21 ARM64 target runs
+reached a typed AST from unmodified kernel sources and headers:

 | Front-end revision | Corpus | Typed | First blocking failure |
 | --- | --- | ---: | --- |